amitdey1987/cooking/theory/indian/README.md

 3. Minimizes perception of fattiness
 4. Balances overly sweet dish
 5. Acid in marination help meat absorb flavor molecules like garlic, garam masala.

+## Yogurt
+1. Doesn't heat well.
+Add at end of dish.
+2. If you need to add in beginning, whisk some starch (besan, wheat flour, rice flour or corn flour) to avoid clumps.

+## Tamarind
+1. Can survive long cooking times.
+2. Ideal cook times is 6-8 minutes.
+3. Kokum, Malabar tamarind have milder flavor profile.
+Suitable for seafood.

+## Mango
+1. Amchur can add sourness without moisture.
+Suitable for dry dishes.
+2. Can be used in marination to tenderize meat.
+3. Layered sourness by using lime juice, yogurt and amschur instead of just once acid.
+4. Best added at end of meal.

+## Citrus Juice
+1. Citrus Juice can add sourness without fruity flavors (amchur-mango).
+2. Peel add fruit flavors (e.g. Lime).
+3. Never add early in cooking.
+4. Try different kind of citrus juices - orange, lime, lemon, etc.
+5. Squeeze lime, lemon and keep at room temperatue for few hours before consuming.
+6.